FragozoLeonardo/FragozoLeonardo/readme.md

 ## An Enthusiastic and Determined Full Stack Ruby On Rails Developer from Brazil.

-### ⭐ Currently improving my Ruby on Rails Full Stack Development Knowledge at [Go Rails](https://gorails.com/).
+### ⭐ Currently improving my Ruby on Rails full stack development knowledge at [Go Rails](https://gorails.com/).

-### 🌐 Take a look at my website with personal info, ramblings, upcoming projects and more [Here](https://fragozoleonardo.github.io/).
+### 🌐 Take a look at my website with personal info, ramblings, upcoming projects, and more [here](https://fragozoleonardo.github.io/).

 ### ⚡ Fun fact: I also enjoy studying languages, and I'm currently immersed in learning **Japanese**.

-### 🌱 Finished The Odin Project Ruby On Rails Track (The Projects Are In My Repos) - Please Take a Look!
+### 🌱 Finished The Odin Project Ruby on Rails track (the projects are in my repos) - please take a look!

 ## Let's Connect!
 [![CodePen](https://skillicons.dev/icons?i=codepen)](https://codepen.io/fragozoleo)